Professional Learning

 Readers Theatre: Theatre of the imagination

-Details: A creative and inclusive translanguaging space can be developed by incorporating Readers Theatre in a range of subject areas, especially English.
-This strategy supports reading, writing, listening and speaking and encourages the use of the first language (Dutton et al., 2018, p.
-47).
-The starting point for Readers Theatre is a narrative or story (Ewing & Rushton, 2024) and drama strategies can be used to support story development (Ewing & Simons, 2016).
-The story can be fact or fiction, personal or published, and is then developed into a script using all the creative, linguistic and cultural resources which students bring to the text.
+This session aims to show how a creative and inclusive translanguaging space can be developed by incorporating Readers Theatre in a range of subject areas, especially English.
+This strategy supports reading, writing, listening and speaking and encourages the use of the first language (Dutton et al, 2018, p.47).
+Participants will be introduced to strategies where stories, fact or fiction, personal or published are developed into a script using all the creative, linguistic and cultural resources which students bring to the text.

 Scaffolding English language learners’ imaginative writing